 Structure and syllabus

 The MRes consists of six modules and a dissertation (180 credits).

-The Postgraduate Diploma consists of up to five modules selected from the above list (excluding the dissertation) and must total a minimum of 120 credits.
+The Postgraduate Diploma consists of up to five modules selected from the list below (excluding the dissertation) and must total a minimum of 120 credits.

-The Postgraduate Certificate consists of up to three modules selected from the above list (excluding the dissertation) and must total a minimum of 60 credits.
+The Postgraduate Certificate consists of up to three modules selected from the list below (excluding the dissertation) and must total a minimum of 60 credits.

 Module dates for 2013-14

 - Approaches to Educational Research: 16 September 2013 - 8 December 2013

 - Research and the Theoretical Field: 16 September 2013 - 8 December 2013